Leaves2912/Academic-resource-finder/README.md

 git clone <repository-url>
 cd academic-resource-finder

-Step - 2:- Set Up a Virtual Environment (Optional but Recommended):
+Step - 2:- Set Up a Virtual Environment (Optional but Recommended) :

--> Create a virtual environment: python -m venv env
+-> Create a virtual environment :
+python -m venv env

--> Activate the virtual environment:
+-> Activate the virtual environment :

-On Windows:
+On Windows :
 .\env\Scripts\activate

-On macOS/Linux:
+On macOS/Linux :
 source env/bin/activate

-Step - 3:- Install Dependencies:
+Step - 3:- Install Dependencies :
 Install all the libraries and modules listed in requirements.txt pip install -r requirements.txt

-Step - 4:- Run the Application:
+Step - 4:- Run the Application :
 streamlit run app.py

-Access the Application:
+Step - 5:- Access the Application :
 Open your web browser and navigate to the URL displayed in the terminal (usually http://localhost:8501).